Greg Biffle: Cup Series

 At the 2014 Coca-Cola 600, Biffle surpassed Clint Bowyer's record for most consecutive races without failing to finish with 84, tying Herman Beam's record, dating back to the 2011 Ford 400.
 The following week at the FedEx 400, he broke Beam's record by finishing the race 108 laps down in 38th.
 Later in the season, he finished with a DNF for the first time in 89 races after a wreck in the Coke Zero 400, finishing 29th.

 Biffle began the pre-season with an announcement that he would stay at Roush Fenway Racing to help the team with a new sponsor Ortho.
-Biffle began 2015 with a 10th-place finish in the Daytona 500.
+Biffle began 2015 with a tenth-place finish in the Daytona 500.
 Unfortunately, that was as good as it could get for Biffle as he faded outside the top twenty in points.
 He struggled mightily before picking up a second-place finish in the 2015 Coca-Cola 600, after starting fourth.
 He went on to pick up a fifth-place finish at Pocono in the 2015 Windows 10 400 and a fourth-place at New Hampshire in the 2015 Sylvania 300, finishing twentieth in points.

-Ortho announced they would depart Roush following the 2015 season, leaving Biffle without a primary sponsor for the 2016 season.
-KFC then announced they would sponsor Biffle throughout speedweeks and in the Daytona 500.
+Ortho announced it would depart Roush following the 2015 season, leaving Biffle without a primary sponsor for the 2016 season.
+KFC then announced it would sponsor Biffle throughout Speedweeks and in the Daytona 500.
 He earned his first pole position in four seasons during qualifying for the Coke Zero 400 at Daytona and went on to finish eighth in the race.

 After finishing 23rd in points in 2016, Biffle and Roush Fenway mutually parted ways, making Biffle a free agent for the upcoming 2017 season.
 He did not sign on with a ride for the 2017 season.

-Biffle returned to the series in 2022, driving the No. 44 for NY Racing Team at the Daytona 500 and the remainder of the teams races as well.
+Biffle returned to the series in 2022, driving the No. 44 for NY Racing Team at the Daytona 500 and the remainder of the team's races that year as well.

+Biffle was originally rumored to drive the No. 44 for NY Racing Team in the Daytona 500 in 2024, although he announced that he would not be in the car due to "unfulfilled contract obligations" from 2022, and would not drive any races for the team until said obligations are fulfilled, and was replaced by J. J. Yeley, despite his name still displayed on the car and firesuit.